 Testing Standards: How We Review Gear & Develop Recipes

-This page exists so you can see exactly how I verify what I publish on Your Dream Coffee: how I test gear, how I develop recipes, what I don't publish, and what “Chef's Standard” means in real life.
+It explains how I verify what I publish on Your Dream Coffee: how I test gear, develop recipes, fact-check informational guides, what I won't publish, and what “Chef's Standard” means in a real kitchen.

-For Gear.
-I personally unbox, use, and “stress test” every machine in my own kitchen.
-No spec-sheet summaries.
+For gear.
+I personally unbox, use, clean, and test machines in my own kitchen.
+No spec-sheet summaries dressed up as reviews.

-For Recipes.
-I test every drink at least 5 times to refine the ratio, sweetness, and technique before publishing.
+For recipes.
+I test every drink at least five times to refine the ratio, sweetness, and technique before publishing.

-The Promise.
-Zero AI opinions.
-If I say it tastes good, that's because I tasted it.
+The promise.
+No AI tasting notes or AI opinions.
+If I say something tastes good, that's because I tasted it.

 Before I founded Your Dream Coffee, I worked as a professional chef.
 In a real kitchen, you don't serve a dish you haven't tasted.

-You don't recommend a tool you haven't used under pressure.
-And you don't hide mistakes when something goes wrong.
+You also don't recommend a tool you haven't used under pressure.
+And when something goes wrong, you don't hide it.

-I apply the same standard to everything I publish on this website.
+I apply that same standard to everything I publish on this website.

-If you see a full review on Your Dream Coffee, it means I've personally unboxed the gear in my kitchen, brewed with it, cleaned it, and put it through normal daily use.
+If you see a full review on Your Dream Coffee, it means I've personally unboxed the gear in my kitchen, brewed with it, cleaned it, and used it in normal daily situations.

-And if you see a recipe here, it's not theory.
-It's a drink I've brewed, tasted, tweaked, and tested until it works reliably at home.
+If you see a recipe here, it's not theory.
+It's a drink I've brewed, tasted, adjusted, and tested until it works reliably at home.

 My goal isn't to push the most expensive option.
-It's to help you make better coffee and avoid tools (or recipes) that waste your time.
+It's to help you make better coffee and avoid tools, recipes, or advice that waste your time.

-I'm strict about this for a reason: trust is earned with proof, not adjectives.
+I'm strict about this for a reason: trust is earned with proof, not big adjectives.

 • Hands-on only.
 I do not publish a full review unless I have personally used the product.

-• Lived with it.
-I pay attention to the real annoyances that don't show up in marketing copy, especially workflow and cleanup.
+• Real daily use.
+I pay attention to the small annoyances that don't show up in marketing copy, especially workflow, cleanup, and counter space.

 • Original notes.
 Any opinions on taste, usability, or results are based on what I observed while brewing.

-• Disclosure first.
-If a brand sent it, it is stated clearly at the top of the review.
+• Clear disclosure.
+If a brand sent a product, I state that clearly at the top of the review.

-If you want to learn more about the broader standards behind the site (sources, corrections, monetization), you can also read the Editorial Policy.
+If you want to learn more about the broader standards behind the site, including sources, corrections, and monetization, you can also read the Editorial Policy.

 To judge a brewer or grinder fairly, I try to keep the process consistent.